Cheltenham Festival winner Sine Nomine being aimed at the Scottish Grand National

 "She's fine and in good heart.
 She knocked herself in the race, but that's fine and she's back in steady work now."

-"We were at a farmyard where they have a tearooms and they all came out and said 'well done'," said Needham.
+"We were at a farmyard where they have a tearoom and they all came out and said 'well done'," said Needham.

 "Sine Nomine is a princess, she knows she's a star and she just stood there while they were all taking photos of her!"